-- d.
-Additional Insureds.
-TE 99 01B Additional Insured-Business Auto Coverage Form listing Landlord, Landlord's lender and property manager and other persons as may be designated by Landlord as additional insureds. - 4.
-Umbrella Liability Insurance. - a.
-Form/Limits.
-Liability insurance may be written on a combination of primary and excess limits to meet the total requirement.
+- Form/Limits.
+Liability insurance may be written on a combination of primary and excess limits to meet the total a. requirement.
 Policy is to be written on an occurrence coverage basis. - Scope of Coverage.
-Written on an umbrella basis in excess over and no less broad than the liability coverages referenced above. - c.
-Coverage Period.
-Inception and expiration dates will be the same as the CGL insurance. - d.
+Written on an umbrella basis in excess over and no less broad than the liability coverages b. referenced above. - Coverage Period.
+Inception and expiration dates will be the same as the CGL insurance. c. - d.
 Following Form.
-Coverage must "drop down" for exhausted aggregate limits under the liability coverages referenced above; and must contain "follow form" statement. - e.
-Limits Allocated to Project.
-Aggregate limit of insurance per location endorsement. - Maiver of Subrogation.
-Policy to provide that subrogation is waived as to same persons as to which subrogation is above required to be waived as to the CGL policy. - g.
-Additional Insureds.
-Umbrella policy shall list as additional insureds and shall cover such persons as additional insureds as they are required above to be listed as additional insureds on the contractor's CGL policy. - h.
-Notice.
-Contain a provision for 30 days' prior written notice by insurance carrier to the Landlord required for cancellation, non-renewal, or substantial modification. - 5.
-Contractors Pollution Liability Insurance. - a.
-Coverage.
-Contractor shall provide Contractors Pollution Liability ("CPL") insurance providing third party liability coverage for bodily injury, property damage, clean up expenses, and defense arising from the operations of the Contractor.
+Coverage must "drop down" for exhausted aggregate limits under the liability coverages referenced above; and must contain "follow form" statement. - Limits Allocated to Project.
+Aggregate limit of insurance per location endorsement. e. - f.
+Waiver of Subrogation.
+Policy to provide that subrogation is waived as to same persons as to which subrogation is above required to be waived as to the CGL policy. - Additional Insureds.
+Umbrella policy shall list as additional insureds and shall cover such persons as additional g. insureds as they are required above to be listed as additional insureds on the contractor's CGL policy. - Notice.
+Contain a provision for 30 days' prior written notice by insurance carrier to the Landlord required for h. cancellation, non-renewal, or substantial modification.

+5. Contractors Pollution Liability Insurance.

+- Coverage.
+Contractor shall provide Contractors Pollution Liability ("CPL") insurance providing third party liability a. coverage for bodily injury, property damage, clean up expenses, and defense arising from the operations of the Contractor.
 Coverage provided in the policy shall apply to operations and completed operations of the Contractor without separate restrictions for either of these time frames.
 Mold, microbial matter, fungus and biological substances shall be specifically included within the definition of "pollutants" in the Policy. - b.
 Form.
 This insurance shall include prior acts coverage sufficient to cover all services rendered by the Contractor and by its consultants.
-This coverage may be provided on a claims-made basis. - c.
-Limits.
-Coverage shall be provided with a limit of not less than \$1,000,000. - d.
-Endorsements.
+This coverage may be provided on a claims-made basis. - Limits.
+Coverage shall be provided with a limit of not less than \$1,000,000. c. - Endorsements.
 Landlord shall be listed as an additional insured.
-There shall be no separate limitation for the time period of this additional insured status within the additional insured endorsement.
-Policy shall be endorsed to give Landlord at least 30 days advance notice of cancellation or material reduction in coverage provided by this policy.
+There shall be no separate limitation for the time d. period of this additional insured status within the additional insured endorsement.
+Policy shall be endorsed to give

+Landlord at least 30 days advance notice of cancellation or material reduction in coverage provided by this policy.
 Policy shall be endorsed to waive subrogation against the Landlord.